 - Seek the truth (and there aren’t infinite truths)

-The value is “seek the truth” and the belief is “for many topics and subjects, there aren’t infinite truths”.
+The value is to “seek the truth” and the belief is that “for many topics and subjects, there aren’t infinite truths”.

 That again leads me to openly criticize some people’s work when I believe that what they are saying goes against the evidence.